mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 [This] means we can move initiatively to the object, creating our world.
 In other words, the world doesn’t exist alone.
 The world always exists connected with the subject, in many ways.

 But not always; we cannot [always] believe in that way.
 For instance, even though you feel melancholy, if you see the beautiful morning sun rising – you feel good!
 Don’t you think so?
 Wonderful.
 So we do not always create our environment by our feelings; sometimes, the object creates you.
-Even though you feel sad, if you see the morning sun rising, you feel great!
+Even though you feel sad – if you see the morning sun rising, you feel great!
 You feel how beautiful it is.

 ##### 38:47

 According to empathy ... that understanding is a mistake, a misunderstanding, because if morning sunlight makes you happy, at that time you believe a morning sun rising has a mind, as well as your mind.
-According to empathy, psychology, this is a misunderstanding, this is a [delusion](glossary#delusion), because you project yourself into the morning sun and then you believe that it seems to have a mind, but actually it is the morning sun, apart from you.
+According to empathy [in] psychology, this is a misunderstanding, this is a [delusion](glossary#delusion), because you project yourself into the morning sun and then you believe that it seems to have a mind, but actually it is the morning sun, apart from you.
 That is the psychological understanding, but that is a misunderstanding broadly speaking, because we distinguish between subject and object.
 If you always see or accept subject and object separately, there is not a warm feeling of the world, not a feeling of warmness [in] communicating between the subject and object.

 So an important point is, if you see the morning sun and the morning sun makes you happy, at that time, whatever you think intellectually, morning sun has mind, has a feeling.
 That feeling is completely universal.
 That feeling is something through which we can have mutual rapport between the morning sun and you.
 Psychologically, this is universal consciousness, or according to Buddhism, that is [Buddha Nature](glossary#buddha-nature).
 So, the morning sun, the subject, trees, all sentient beings, have feeling, universal feeling, as well as we have.
 That’s why we can communicate with each other.